 On a very basic level measuring your marketing return on investment provides you 4 primary benefits:

 1. Justifying your expenses.
 Small or big, if you’re putting dollars into a marketing campaign you want data that proves the money is well spent.
-Example, a restaurant spends money on a Facebook ad campaign.
+For Example, a restaurant spends money on a Facebook ad campaign.
 Their marketers want to know if the people who see that ad are actually coming into their establishment.

 2. Determining the most effective efforts.
-Measuring ROI is typically done on a case by case basis.
-That way you can decide how to properly allocate your marketing budget into the different marketing channels.
+Measuring ROI is typically done on a case–by–case basis.
+That way you can decide how to properly allocate your marketing budget to the different marketing channels.
 Example: Data shows that your video ads seem to be translating into more customer conversions than photograph ads.
 In the future, you decide to invest more of your marketing budget into video marketing productions.

-3. Ensures your marketers have the company interests at heart.
+3. Ensures your marketers have the company’s interests at heart.
 If you’ve ever seen the TV show Mad Men, you might have noticed that the marketers talk exclusively about the creative aspect of their campaigns, and almost nothing about whether or not the client is going to make more money.
 That’s because back in the 60’s marketing wasn’t as heavily data-driven as it is now.
 The wittiest slogan was considered the most successful.
 Nowadays marketers have to place the company’s bottom line as priority number one, and personal creative goals number two.
-By frequently measuring MROI you keep your marketers accountable for every dollar.
+By frequently measuring MROI you keep your marketers accountable for every dollar and ensure marketing effectiveness.

 4. Learn from your competition.
 Many companies have public financials.
 This allows other businesses in the same industry to learn about how they can better manage their marketing expenses and margins.
 For example, if you notice that a competitor is spending less than you on marketing, but seeing twice the returns, you can easily deduce that there’s a ton of room for improvement and you should tweak your marketing strategy.

 Challenges of Measuring ROI